 What’s the best way to give root canals a bad reputation?
 A missed root during root canal.

 If that were true, I would understand why so many patients assume they’ll need to have their teeth extracted!
-Fortunately, though, all those fears about root canals are unfounded.
-As every trained endodontist knows, a properly performed root canal is perfectly safe, and has the double benefit of balancing out a patient’s microbiome and saving their natural teeth.
+Fortunately, though, all those fears about root canals are totally unfounded.
+As every trained endodontist knows, a properly performed root canal is perfectly safe, and has the added benefit of balancing out a patient’s microbiome while saving their natural teeth.

-However, as with any medical procedure, it is true that an improperly performed root canal can cause complications later on.
+However, as with any medical procedure, it is true that a failed root canal can cause complications later on.
 That’s why it’s imperative for any dentist to stick to the two cardinal rules of root canals:

 - Find every single canal